-- Fees: The Charter School Facilities Fund will charge a 1% credit enhancement fee to all projects.
+- Financing provided: The financial projections assume that credit enhancements will be issued on three primary products loans to charter schools for leasehold improvements with a 10-year amortization and a 3-5-year term; loans to charter schools that own their own facilities averaging , liens on the real estate, and a 10-year term and 20-year amortization; and NMTC transactions incorporating a minimum of 7-year terms.
+We anticipate that approximately 50% (by number) of non-NMTC loan guarantees will be leasehold improvement loans based on the needs of our region. - Fees: The Charter School Facilities Fund will charge a 1% credit enhancement fee to all projects.
 In addition, it will earn a small portion of the CDE fees on NMTC projects for which it provides a guarantee, totaling 0.5% of the NMTC transaction. - Other Grants: HOPE has a successful track record of raising philanthropic support for its lending, operating, and TA activities.
-Over the last two years, HOPE raised more than \$30MM in philanthropic support.
-The financial projections assume that HOPE will raise and utilize \$50,000-\$100,000 annually in philanthropic funds toward programmatic costs of this program. - Loan Loss: The model projects allowance for losses at a rate of 1% of the balance of its net outstanding loans and guarantees.
+Over the last two years, HOPE raised more than M in philanthropic support.
+The financial projections assume that HOPE will raise and utilize annually in philanthropic funds toward programmatic costs of this program. - Loan Loss: The model projects allowance for losses at a rate of 1% of the balance of its net outstanding loans and guarantees.
 It also projects that one of the leasehold improvement loans will default with the guarantee being called upon.
 The Charter School Facilities Fund will lose 100% of the credit enhancement on this loan.

-Potential for Replicability

-In all of our work, HOPE strives to create innovative programs and products that respond to the needs of the low-income communities and borrowers we serve.
+Potential for Replicability: In all of our work, HOPE strives to create innovative programs and products that respond to the needs of the low-income communities and borrowers we serve.
 HOPE is recognized as a leader in community and economic development, particularly in distressed areas, and has developed creative financing models that are now being replicated by local and regional lenders.
 HOPE has also helped shape federal and state programs that increase the flow of capital into underserved areas and sectors.
 For example, HOPE worked with the Clinton and Bush Administrations in structuring the NMTC program, and was part of a team of advocates that successfully worked with the Mississippi legislature to authorize the Mississippi Equity Investment (NMTC) tax credit, which CDEs can utilize to make investments in charter school facilities in the state.

 Several foundations have recognized that HOPE's Charter School Facilities Fund provides a financing model with significant potential for replication.
-Last year, HOPE leveraged private financing at a ratio of 10:1 to support the growth of six charter school facilities, allowing them to expand from serving 2,285 to 3,600 students in coming years.
+Last year, HOPE leveraged private financing at a ratio of 11:1 to support the growth of three charter school facilities.
+We are currently in the process of underwriting three additional charter school facilities.
 HOPE's success relies on the presence of a local lender that understands the local charter school landscape - its history, politics, and needs.
 As an organization integrated into the communities we serve, we are able to effectively evaluate the risks of potential borrowers and ensure that the schools for which we provide credit enhancement funds are supported by the community.
-Based on our success providing financing for charter school facilities in the Mid South and knowledge of and presence in communities, several funders are interested in structuring localized credit enhancement funds that can support the unique financing needs of the schools in their communities.
-In addition to supporting this innovative use of philanthropic capital, HOPE will continue to promote replicability of the program through partnerships, education, and policy advocacy.
+HOPE will continue to promote replicability of the program through partnerships, education, and policy advocacy.